robertlombardo/ceros-coding-challenge/README.md

 ## Ceros Ski Code Challenge
-Thanks very much for reviewing my test! --Rob rob@wakefield-studios.com
+###### Thanks very much for reviewing my test! --Rob
+ * rob@wakefield-studios.com
-+1 510 912 9660 (note I'm on Seoul time)
+ * +1 510 912 9660 (note I'm on Seoul time)

 #### Run Locally:
-`npm install`
+ * `npm install`
-`npm start`
+ * `npm start`
-... & then open up a browser to `localhost:8080`
+ * ... & then open up a browser to `localhost:8080`

 #### Run Tests:
-`npm test`
+ * `npm test`

 #### Build Prod:
-`npm run build`
+ * `npm run build`
-... & then deploy the `/dist` folder somewhere.
+ * ... & then deploy the `/dist` folder somewhere.

 #### Play Now!
 [http://wakefield-studios.com/ceros-test](http://wakefield-studios.com/ceros-test)

 ### Notes from Rob
  * Apologies for the delay getting this back - between receiving the test & now I had an emergency involving some AirBnB fraud that left me homeless for Jan., a lot of back & forth with my current employer about going remote for them, ultimately relocating back to Korea & then coming down with a massive cold that took me out for 3 days.
 I think I've spent maybe 15~20 hours on this total.
-* I stopped writing unit tests about halfway thru covering the game-state-store - it was becoming a bit of a timesink & I figured this is an exercise not a real project, and what I did is probably enough to demonstrate that I can set up a framework & write tests.
+ * I stopped writing unit tests about halfway thru covering game-model.js - it was becoming a bit of a timesink & I figured for an exercise what I did is probably enough to demonstrate that I can set up a framework & write tests.
 Hope that's OK.

 #### Features Added
   * Jump